cknoll/django-moodpoll/README.md

 <!-- Note: this file contains some comment-markers which enable the reusage of the text-content at sober-arguments.net/about  -->
 <!-- marker_1 -->

-*Easy* because creating a poll and tanking part is fast and self-explaining. *Good* because it becomes clear, which options raise the most support and which raise the most resistance inside the group.
+*Easy* because creating a poll and taking part is fast and self-explaining.

+*Good* because it becomes clear, which options raise the most support and which raise the most resistance inside the group.
 This insight enables wiser decisions and more focused discussions.

 <!-- marker_2 -->

 ## Challenge

 A group of people wants to agree on some question with more than one possible option.
-Naively, anybody has one or more votes, and the option with the most votes is choosen.
+Naively, anybody has one or more votes, and the option with the most votes is chosen.
 However, there are situations when this leads to suboptimal results, e.g. if two similar options "compete" for votes letting a third one win which objectively is not wanted by most people.

 ## General Solution